pond/dnd/party_ripa/journals/campaign_7/part_6.md

 So, the "manager" knows all about the farmhouse.
 It's not something to deal with now - children first - and Penny is just driving the cart slowly on the whole time.
 By the time Francesc and Thorin is done, the cart is about d10->7->7 turns->300ft ahead.
 Someone in the crowd looks up and yells, "**IT'S AN ELF!...**" while pointing at the manager/supervisor; "...golden hair!"
 The manager looks up - "Yes!
 GRAB HER!"

-Penny, perception 1+2->so that's "no".
+Penny doesn't notice anything of this - perception 1+2->so that's another "no".
 Arturo, 13.
 He gets the sense of a commotion but doesn't hear details.
 He tells Penny to try and speed up.
 Animal Handling 6+4; not much change.

 Thorin bolts.
-He keeps away from the cart; that's reached the town centre roundabout and are turning left.
+He keeps away from the cart; that's reached the town centre roundabout and is turning left.
+He wonders why Francesc is being pursued.
 History 3; no recollection; Francesc, though, 18+4->22. **"Golden Sylvanus" on the list.** Francesc looks over her shoulder - 3 people chasing on foot; Thorin is a riding horse at full speed, but Francesc wants him to slow down as these people know things.
-But wait!
+But - ah yes!
 Bow & arrow.
 Francesc tries to shoot the manager in the leg.
 Dirty 20 attack roll; he's pinned.
-The other two stop for a minute, but he yells, "GRAB HER!" again and points.
-Thorin keeps running so Francesc shoots again!
-Aiming for a headshot, rather surprisingly; attack roll 21, damage 7 + slugs 6.
+The other two stop for a moment, but he yells, "GRAB HER!" again and points.
+Thorin keeps running away; Francesc shoots again, aiming for a headshot, rather surprisingly.
+Attack roll 21, damage 7 + slugs 6.
 They're (very) down.
 The other stops in shock and slows right down.
 Thorin *still* won't stop, so Francesc jumps off (acrobatics 19).
 Jump, flip, perfect landing. *Now* Thorin stops.

 "Freeze, or you're next!" shouts Francesc as the remaining pursuer now turns tail to flee (we don't want them going to town to bring back 10 more).
 Intimidation 17-1->16 vs 15; it works.
 He stops, hands up.
 The manager is yelling furiously and hobbling our way; Horse Thorin charges at him!
 Attack roll 16; the manager is knocked prone.